15 Best Gutter Companies in

 - Sectional Vs. Seamless Gutters: Sectional gutters are less expensive and easier to install.
 Sectional gutters are made of pre-cut lengths of gutter material that are attached to your house.
 Seamless gutters require professional installation, as they are custom-built to your home.
 Seamless gutters are more expensive for this reason, but they are also less prone to leaks.

 - K-Style Vs. Half-Round Gutters: K-style gutters are the most common style.
 They tend to hold more water than other styles, making them especially popular among those in rainy areas, like Griswold.
-Half-round gutters are open on top, which makes them easier to clean, but also makes them more prone to debris buildup.
+Half-round gutters are open on top, which makes for easier cleaning, but also increases the chance of debris buildup.

 Different types of gutter guards